Streamlined Domestic Offshore Procedures

 U.S. Taxpayers Residing in the United States

-The following are referred to as the Streamlined Domestic Offshore procedures.
+Source: IRS the following are referred to as the Streamlined Domestic Offshore procedures.

 Eligibility for the Streamlined Domestic Offshore Procedures